 - People in regional or remote area

-The extent of assistance that will be provided by the HRAP is at the discretion of the service, having regard to circumstances such as the vulnerability and needs of the client, the merits of the case and available resources.
+The extent of assistance that will be provided is at the discretion of the service, having regard to circumstances such as the vulnerability and needs of the client, the merits of the case and available resources.

 - The matter gives rise to a conflict of interest

-- The matter is so urgent that the HRAP cannot effectively provide legal assistance
+- The matter is so urgent that our Solicitors cannot effectively provide legal assistance

-- The HRAP does not have capacity or resources to take on the matter
+- Our Solicitors does not have capacity or resources to take on the matter

-- The individual refuses to accept the HRAP advice on an important matter, or the individual is not open and honest with HRAP such that it is impossible for the HRAP to provide proper legal assistance
+- The individual refuses to accept a Human Rights Solicitor’s advice on an important matter, or the individual is not open and honest with our Solicitor such that it is impossible for them to provide proper legal assistance

 - There is another more appropriate organisation which can provide assistance to the individual, including Legal Aid Queensland